 As a result of this winter storm event, the Company received a bill for its February 2021 natural gas consumption of \$373,043 where the bill was only \$49,548 in February 2020.
 The Company did not consume any natural gas during the winter storm, because it was unable to operate due to the storm.
-Furthermore, the Company received a notice to curtail its natural gas consumption from its natural gas supplier during this same period and yet was still charged for the minimum monthly usage.
-As a result of the foregoing, the Company is disputing the amount of the February 2021 invoice.
-The natural gas supplier has agreed not to interrupt supply while the Company goes through the dispute process.
-The Company is currently seeking legal advice with respect to this matter.
+Furthermore, the Company received a notice to curtail its natural gas consumption from its natural gas supplier during this same period and yet was still charged for the minimum monthly usage As a result of the foregoing, the Company disputed the amount of the February 2021 invoice.
+The natural gas supplier agreed not to interrupt supply while the Company went through the dispute process and the Company in return paid \$82,384 towards the bill.
+The Company sought legal advice and was advised that the Attorney General of Arkansas opened an investigation with respect to this matter (see also Note 15).